The Post-War Frazer Nash

 The main themes of the book are detailed accounts of the evolution of these cars, model changes and developments, a deeply informative racing history and, most important of all, a fascinating and painstakingly researched Register.
 This gives the histories of each individual post-war Frazer Nash, including the various engines fitted (and a few Frazer Nash cars have had engines other than Bristol), changes in ownership and details of alterations and modifications made to individual cars over the years.

 At 432 pages, with a trim size of 288 x 238mm, The Post-War Frazer Nash reproduces 350 outstanding illustrations, including rare colour from the 1950s, showing these superb cars in competition round the world, at motor shows and in the ownership of the famous and the infamous.
-In addition there are reproductions of catalogues, road tests and press descriptions.
+In addition, there are reproductions of catalogues, road tests and press descriptions.
 The book is published in two limited editions.
-Full specifications of both the clothbound edition and luxury leatherbound edition are listed below.

 James Trigwell is the Frazer Nash Registrar and a Trustee of the Frazer Nash Archives.
 As well as owning several outstanding examples of the marque, he has been a devoted Frazer Nash enthusiast since boyhood.
 Anthony Pritchard is a distinguished motoring writer and historian whose last book for Palawan was an authoritative history of the Gullwing Mercedes-Benz.